hastec-fr/apash/README.md

 # result: 2
 ```
-A missing feature could render the apash function more accessible: a completion mode (to prevent prototype research).<br/>

 ### Portability
 If the SHELL could be defined as a language, there are many dialects (bash, zsh, ksh...) which are not compatible each others.<br/>
-The norm POSIX exists for this goal and if a script follow the norm then you're sure that it would work everywhere.<br/>
+The norm POSIX exists for this goal and if a script (and SHELL) follows the norm then you're sure that it would work.<br/>
 It's nice, but written a script with POSIX norm is not easy and ask quickly a high skill and knowledge of the norm (no array, less parameter expansions...).<br/>
 So Apash takes the problem by the other end.
-It allows to develop in a dialect with all features of this and provides a mechanism of variants for incompatible codes.<br/>
+It allows to develop in a dialect with all features and provides a mechanism of variants for incompatible codes.<br/>
 Example:
 ```bash
   # The code below show how to decline the code for rendering a string in UPPERCASE.